 Recommended Tools to Fix P0137 Code

 It is a good idea to have the following tools handy when troubleshooting the P0137 code.
 You can easily find all these tools on eBay, Amazon or your local auto store.

 The cost of replacing the oxygen sensor varies from car to car.
 The average cost comes to between $280 and $500.
 The sensor itself costs around $300, while the labor cost is estimated at between $40 and $100.

 Does the P0137 Code Need Serious Attention?

 It is always a good idea to take your car for repairs whenever the check engine light comes on.
 In the case of the P0137 code, it may not cause serious drivability issues, but it may reduce the car’s fuel economy and your vehicle will start emitting black smoke from the exhaust pipe.
 If the problem is ignored for too long, chances are that other engine components may get damaged as well.

 Yes!
 You can perform O2 sensor replacement procedure yourself provided that you have some expertise when dealing with automobiles.
 In general, you would require an advanced diagnostic scan tool, new O2 sensor, a jack to safely lift the vehicle propane torch, and some additional equipment.
 If you are a newbie, it is advisable that you take your car to a trained professional who can provide better guidance.

 How Can I Prevent the P0137 Code?

 You can prevent the P0137 code by ensuring that the O2 sensor remains free from dirt and contamination.
-Moreover, you should also ensure and fix vacuum leaks as well as check if the wiring and connections are secured.
+Moreover, you should also check and fix vacuum leaks, as well as check if the wiring and connections are secured.

-If you have experienced the above symptoms and the problem still persists, let us know and we will give you a professional advice.
-Just comment below your query and we will try to respond at our earliest.
+If you have experienced the above symptoms and the problem still persists, let us know and we will give you some professional advice.
+Just comment below with your query and we will respond as soon as we can.